bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 ### The option model

 The OptionModel represents an input option.
-In Go, it looks something like this:
+It looks like this in Go:

 ```Go
 // OptionModel ...